 First-Time and Repeat Home Buyers

 The FHA 203(k) Home Loan Program is available to both first-time and repeat home buyers.

-The mortgage rate for a FHA 203(k) loan is usually higher than the rate on a standard FHA or conventional loan but .125% -to .500% lower than other home improvement mortgage programs because the program is backed by the government.
-The interest rate is higher because of the additional work and risk involved with home improvement loans.
+The mortgage rate for a FHA 203(k) loan is usually higher than the rate on a standard FHA or conventional loan but 0.250% -to 0.750% lower than other home improvement mortgage programs because the program is backed by the government.
+The interest rate is higher than a standard FHA mortgage because of the additional work and risk involved with home improvement loans but lower than other programs because FHA loans are insured by the government.
 Borrowers should compare multiple lenders to find the FHA 203(k) Loan with the lowest rate and fees.

 Because the program involves significantly more work and documentation to process and close, borrowers are required to pay extra fees as compared to a regular mortgage.
 In addition to standard mortgage closing costs, the program requires borrowers to pay a supplemental origination fee to the lender, a plan review fee, multiple HUD inspection fees, two appraisal report fees and a title update fee at the end of the project.
 Borrower are also required to pay architecture, engineering, consulting and permit fees associated with the home improvement project although many of these expenses can be financed with the mortgage.
 Please note that due to the additional documentation and review, FHA 203(k) loans can take three months or longer to process and close as compared to a regular mortgage which usually takes four-to-six weeks to close.